Show All Answers

 If you can wait a few days: You can pay your motor vehicle taxes online or by telephone, and you will be cleared within two or three business days.
 You must allow at least two business days for the steps that need to be taken to process your payment (first) and submit clearance to DMV (second).

 All outstanding vehicle taxes in your name, including taxes not yet delinquent, must be paid in full for a release to be issued.

 The state of Connecticut Department of Motor Vehicles encourages taxpayers to transact business online.
 Access the Department of Motor Vehicles online from the link on the tax collector’s home page.
 You can check compliance status (property taxes, insurance, emissions, etc.), renew or cancel license plates, change information DMV has on file for you or your vehicles, and more.

 If you have questions about what you owe, please contact the tax collector’s office at (203) 854-7731 or by fax at (203) 854-7770.
 You may also access your property tax records online by clicking the E Tax Bill link.
 During COVID-19, our website is updated daily.

 View additional methods for paying your taxes.

 If any of these situations applies to you, you may be entitled to a credit.
-Contact the assessor’s office for information regarding the acceptable forms of proof for the issuance of a credit.
+Contact the assessor’s office for information regarding the acceptable forms of proof for the issuance of a credit and bill adjustment.
 Two forms of written proof are required, and you must apply for the credit within a limited time.

 We encourage all property owners who are interested in the program and believe they are eligible to contact the tax assessor's office at (203) 854-7888 to discuss the tax deferral program with our staff.
 It is out hope that we can assist you in attaining any and all property tax relief that is available to you and for which you qualify.
 If there is any question at all that you may have, we encourage you to discuss it with us.
 Our goal is to help taxpayers remain in their homes and in Norwalk.